legokor/INDACT_RobotArm/docs/HardwareDocumentation.md

 ## The main microcontroller

-The arm is mainly controlled and programmed through **ROS** (the Robot Operating System) running on a PC connected via Ethernet.
-Direct control is possible from a remote connected over Wifi, a LeapMotion sensor and application also connected over Wifi, or a wired remote (for debugging and tesing purposes).
+The arm is mainly controlled and programmed through **ROS** (the Robot Operating System) running on a PC or laptop connected via Ethernet to the Electronics Box.
+Direct control is possible from a remote (or smartphone web GUI) connected over Wifi, a LeapMotion sensor and application also connected over Wifi, or a wired remote (for debugging and tesing purposes).

 An **STM32F7**46ZG microcontroller running **micro-ROS** firmware (located on a **Nucleo-F746** development board, connected to the Main Control Board via pin headers) performs low-level control and telemetry data collection:

-* Communicates with the **PC over Ethernet**
+* Communicates with the **host PC over Ethernet**
 * Controls the **motor drivers** for the Phi, R, Z (and optionally Theta) axes
 * Controls the current, hand-like  **end-effector's servos**
 * Measures and reports the movement speed and position of the arm, through **limit switches, position sensing gates and motor encoders**
 * Communicates with the Wifi remote through an **ESP-01 Wifi module**
 * Handles **Emergency Stop** events, the **Electronics Box being opened** during operation, or a limit switch being triggered, and stops the arm according to the given rules
-* Regulates the temperature of the Electronics Box through a **fan and a temperature sensor**
+* Regulates the temperature of the Electronics Box through two **fans and a temperature sensor**
 * Communicates with any future smart end-effector over **MODBUS** (TIA/EIA-485)
-* Handles the **wired remote**
+* Handles the **wired remote** button inputs.
 * Displays status and error messages on a 2x16 **character lCD**
 * Provides additional expansion capability through **SPI and GPIO** ports